Ilarion ‘Kuuyux’ Merculieff

 The Gift from the Four Directions, YES Magazine.

-Who Are the Elders? , Kindred Spirit Magazine.
+Who Are the Elders? , Kindred Spirit Magazine.2003

-Chief writer/editor/emcee: The “Alaska Native Fish, Wildlife, Habitat, and Environment Summit Report”, a Rural Alaska Community Action Program Publication.
+Chief writer/editor/emcee: The “Alaska Native Fish, Wildlife, Habitat, and Environment Summit Report”, a Rural Alaska Community Action Program Publication.1998

 Heart of the Halibut: Coming of Age in the Bering Sea.
 A rite of passage story about subsistence fishing, Alaska Geographic.

-Listening to the Elders, WisdomKeepers of the North: Vision, Healing, and Stewardship for the Bering Sea – International Summit Final Conference Report (Writer, Editor).
+Listening to the Elders, WisdomKeepers of the North: Vision, Healing, and Stewardship for the Bering Sea – International Summit Final Conference Report (Writer, Editor).1996

 Lessons about Conflict from the Pribilof Aleuts.
 A Personal Account.
 Winds of Change Magazine.

 The Key to Conflict Resolution: Reconnection with the Sacred.
-Cultural Survival Magazine
+Cultural Survival Magazine1993

-Pickled Seal Flippers and Western Science, Keynote, Fifth Information Transfer Meeting, Minerals Management Service.
+Pickled Seal Flippers and Western Science, Keynote, Fifth Information Transfer Meeting, Minerals Management Service.1984

-Chapters on contemporary Aleut History, Slaves of the Harvest, Tanadgusix Corporation Publication.
+Chapters on contemporary Aleut History, Slaves of the Harvest, Tanadgusix Corporation Publication.1983

 Islands of the Seals (Chapter on Aleut history), Alaska Geographic